harshubhasky/Chip_Design/README.md

 </p>

-These lines are added to the tech file to catch the missing tap contact
+These lines are added to the tech file to catch the missing tap contact.
 <p align="center">
              <img src="https://github.com/user-attachments/assets/a74d4a83-4fa2-42cd-a7ed-f460b750f388"/>
 </p>